Tag: Trump

 “He left it alone for months out of respect for me,” Conway, a senior Trump aide, told POLITICO in a brief telephone interview.
 “But you think he shouldn’t respond when somebody, a non-medical professional, accuses him of having a mental disorder?
 You think he should just take that sitting down?”

-Oh no, definitely not, he should definitely get on Twitter and call him Mister Wife’s Name and a loser and … Read the rest
+Oh no, definitely not, he should definitely get on Twitter and call him Mister Wife’s Name and a loser and a husband from hell, as presidents so normally do.
+Definitely.
+The fact that you’re married to him is neither here nor there.

 New level achieved: